mortenaa/kotlin-workshop-coroutines/01-slides-coroutines.md

 * returns Job
   can cancel or wait for completion
 * does not return a value from the lambda
+* waits for coroutines inside to finish (suspends but does not block)
   * for GlobalScope it does not wait for contained coroutines to finish
 <!--
   launch er en coroutine builder som lager en korutine, som startes umiddelbart (men det kan konfigureres).